TheInquisitveOne/LanceBD/README.md

 ## Instalation Instructions
 ### AHK Script
+First you will need to install Autohotkey on your Windows computer from

-First insert the Lance.ahk file into the following folder on your computer.
+Then you will need to insert the Lance.ahk file into the following folder on your Windows computer:
 ```
 C:\Users\<Username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 ```